Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 The Fairlight intro PRG file [downloaded from csdb.dk](https://csdb.dk/release/?id=53390) can be executed by double clicking or by drag'n'drop onto the emulator window.
 Since it starts automatically, you would not see the BASIC program (usually something like a `10 SYS 2064`).
 You can check for that from the VICE monitor, but here's a little workaround in case you want to prevent the program from starting immediately (there's a reason why I explain this, more about that later).

-## Setting drive 9 as a SD2IEC device
+## Setting drive 9 as a SD2IEC device in VICE

 Go to Settings (either from the menu "Settings > Settings...") or by pressing `command + o` (Mac, not sure about Windows or Linux).